ukral/building.registry/README.md

 # building.registry

-Building registry of Vienna in the late 1920s
+The repository refers to the Data Descriptor [Building registry of Vienna in the late 1920s](https://www.nature.com/sdata/)

-This repository is refered by the Data Descriptor [Häuser-Kataster der Bundeshauptstadt Wien](http://www.orf.at)

 The repository includes:

 * [Dataset](Dataset.csv): Machine-readable version of "Häuser-Kataster der Bundeshauptstadt Wien".
-* [Codebook](Codebook/Codebook.md): Specifies the data format and the data fields.
+* [Codebook](Codebook.md): Specifies the dataset format and fields, and comments the fields to faciliatate the use of the dataset.